Best practice management

 Council retains the right to impose differing conditions when approving development proposals in respect of a particular development, having regard to good engineering practice.

-For more information about preventing stormwater pollution, visit the NSW Environment Protection Authority (EPA) website here.
+For more information about preventing stormwater pollution, visit the NSW Planning, Industry and Environment website.